American Bookseller Pick of the List

 And below are some touching photos that Mamiko Tsukimoto, a high school teacher in Miyagi Prefecture in Japan sent me, along with this message: "The students who made bread were affected by the Great Earthquake in March, 2011...Nature, animals and food...I thought again after reading Elisa's picture book about the meaning of living, while being grateful for everything in the universe."
 Mamiko's students made the loveliest sun breads, and even created their own Sun Bread Bakery in art!

-SUN BREAD was translated into Korean, Japanese, and Chinese
+SUN BREAD has been translated into Korean, Japanese, and Chinese

 A felted wool tribute to the Sun Bread baker, made by artist Aairyn Maxwell.